top of page

 Originally due to travel in 2020, the voyage was cancelled due to the ship operator going into administration, but I was able to rebook for the same time.
 This was before Covid was around.
 Covid resulted in the voyage being cancelled, with the rebooked trip the following year also cancelled for the same reasons.
 Finally in November 2022, I was able to depart.

-The first leg of the journey took me to Punta Arenas via Santiago in Chile requiring 3 flights, after which a short 3 hour minibus journey took me to a stunning hotel on the outskirts of Puerto Natales on the edge of the Torres Del Paine National Park.
+The first leg of the journey took me to Punta Arenas via Santiago in Chile, after which a short 3 hour minibus journey took me to a stunning hotel on the outskirts of Puerto Natales on the edge of the Torres Del Paine National Park.
+During the drive, we were lucky to spot Flamingos, Rhea and even some Condor.
 During the short time I was there, many miles were hiked and when I wasn't walking, a small boat became the preferred mode of transport, allowing me to view some stunning glaciers up close along with the surrounding wildlife.

 Falkland Islands

 Then began another lengthy voyage to the Serengeti of the Southern Ocean, South Georgia.
-South Georgia is home to some of the largest breeding colonies of King Penguins in the world, with approximately a quarter of a million breeding pairs, as well as significant numbers of Albatross, Giant Petrels, Elephant Seals and Fur Seals.
+South Georgia is home to some of the largest breeding colonies of King Penguins in the world, with approximately a quarter of a million breeding pairs in some areas, as well as significant numbers of Albatross, Giant Petrels, Elephant Seals and Fur Seals.
 The scenery was incredibly rugged and undeniably beautiful.
-Words simply could not describe what I saw and heard.

 We endeavoured 2 gruelling days on a very rough sea from South Georgia to the Antarctic peninsula but finally we made it, our sea legs barely intact after a very rough journey!
 Antarctica took the scenery I'd previously seen in South Georgia and Patagonia to another level entirely.
 Glaciers were everywhere as were vast icebergs hundreds of feet high, one of which we passed was around 50 miles wide.
 Huge snow covered mountains rose straight from the ocean, with patches of black rock where the snow and ice could not adhere to them.
 Huge colonies of penguins made their homes on the steep slopes and while we didn't see nearly as many seals, plenty of whales and dolphins took their place in the channels between the islands.
 Nothing I can say though can truly describe the experience.